Amitav

 Travels from: New York, NY

 Amitav Ghosh was born in Calcutta and grew up in India, Bangladesh and Sri Lanka.
 He studied in Delhi, Oxford and Alexandria and is the author of The Circle of Reason, The Shadow Lines, In An Antique Land, Dancing in Cambodia, The Calcutta Chromosome, The Glass Palace, The Hungry Tide, and The Ibis Trilogy, consisting of Sea of Poppies, River of Smoke and Flood of Fire.
 The Great Derangement; Climate Change and the Unthinkable, a work of non-fiction, appeared in 2016.
 Gun Island, was released in September 2019.
 Ghosh’s first-ever book in verse, Jungle Nama: A Story of the Sundarban, was published February 2021.
 His next book, The Nutmeg’s Curse: Parables for a Planet in Crisis, was released in October, 2021.
-His latest book, Smoke and Ashes: Opium’s Hidden Histories will be released in February, 2024.
+His latest book, Smoke and Ashes: Opium’s Hidden Histories was released in February 2024.

 The Circle of Reason was awarded France’s Prix Médicis in 1990, and The Shadow Lines won two prestigious Indian prizes the same year, the Sahitya Akademi Award and the Ananda Puraskar.
 The Calcutta Chromosome won the Arthur C. Clarke award for 1997 and The Glass Palace won the International e-Book Award at the Frankfurt book fair in 2001In January 2005 The Hungry Tide was awarded the Crossword Book Prize, a major Indian award.
 His novel, Sea of Poppies (2008) was shortlisted for the Man Booker Prize, 2008 and was awarded the Crossword Book Prize and the India Plaza Golden Quill Award.